 Richardson to be Colts starting QB

-INDIANAPOLIS (WISH) – Anthony Richardson will be the Colts starting quarterback in the regular season.
+INDIANAPOLIS (WISH) — Rookie quarterback Anthony Richardson will be the Colts’ starting quarterback in the regular season.

-Colts Head Coach Shane Steichen made that announcement Tuesday morning at the team’s training camp at Grand Park in Westfield.
+First-year head coach Shane Steichen announced the move Tuesday morning at the team’s training camp at Grand Park in Westfield.

+Richardson won the job of starter over veteran Gardner Minshew, who had previously been part of Steichen’s offense in Philadelphia.

-Steichen also confirmed the he is “committed” to keeping Richardson as the starting QB for the entire season.
+Steichen is “committed” to keeping Richardson as the starting QB for the entire season.

 Minshew completed all six of his pass attempts for 72 yards Saturday against Buffalo.